Your trusted source for computer chess information!

 – Draw claims from the opponent are not supported.
 Myrddin does, however, claim all draws by rule, as well as checkmate.

 – When the engine is in analysis mode, positive scores always favor White and negative scores always favor Black.
-When the engine is thinking or pondering, positive moves favor Myrddin.
+When the engine is thinking or pondering, positive scores favor Myrddin.

 ChessWar XIV